 - make sure that your content is retrieved

-- make sure that, if your content is retrieved, it influences the output as favourably as possible
+- make sure that, if your content is retrieved, it influences the output as favorably as possible

 2(a) Making Sure Your Content is Retrieved